rems-project/cn-tutorial/docs/README.md

 # Welcome to CN

 _These tutorials and docs were developed by Christopher Pulte, Benjamin C.
-Pierce, and Cole Schlesinger, with contributions from Elizbeth Austell._
+Pierce, and Cole Schlesinger, with contributions from Elizabeth Austell.

 CN is an extension of the C programming language for testing and verifying the correctness of C code, especially on low-level systems code.
 Compared to